About this course

 4. For applicants who have not completed the Victorian Certificate of Education or the International Baccalaureate Diploma, the undergraduate English language requirements must be met.

 Inherent requirements (core participation requirements)

 Students enrolling in the Faculty of Veterinary and Agricultural Sciences are advised that some courses of study may put them at an increased risk of contracting Q Fever.
 Q Fever is a relatively common, preventable condition which while rarely fatal, can cause a severe acute illness and can result in damage to heart valves and chronic fatigue.
 It is recommended that students consider undertaking screening and vaccination for Q Fever prior to commencement of study.
 Students may be required to provide proof of vaccination prior to undertaking some coursework.
-Your course coordinator will advise you of this requirement prior to commencement of the study semester.
 Vaccine costs for students are not covered by the Pharmaceutical Benefits Scheme (PBS), Medicare, or by the University.
-Some students with full private health coverage (which has hospital and ancillary cover) may receive partial re-imbursement for vaccine costs.
+Some students with full private health coverage (which has hospital and ancillary cover) may receive partial reimbursement for vaccine costs.

 Last updated: 16 March 2020